July 26, 2019

 “Keep in mind the NAT/HLA will still require CPDLC above FL 290 beginning Jan.
 30, 2020,” said Scott.
 “Owners and operators also need to fully consider where this capability may be required in the future.
 I encourage operators to watch upcoming data link services airspace requirements and ensure requirements are planned for and do not assume these new exemptions will apply worldwide and therefore terminate equipage considerations and or work to meet data link requirements.”

-Scott further recommends that if operators intend to take advantage of the exemptions provided, they should have a copy of the exemption change EU No. 2019/1170 onboard in case it becomes an issue during a future EU RAMP check.
+Scott further recommends that if operators intend to take advantage of the exemptions provided, they should print a copy of the exemption change EU No. 2019/1170 to keep onboard in case it becomes an issue during a future EU RAMP check.